When is scalar multiplication decidable?: Continued fractions

 \subsection{Square roots of rational numbers}

 So far, we have only introduced facts about continued fractions that were already used in \cite{H-Twosubgroups}.
 In order to extend the results from that paper, we will now recall some theorems about continued fractions for square roots of rational numbers.
-For the following, fix $d\in \Q$ such that $d\neq c^2$ for all $c\in \Q$.
-When we refer $p_k,q_k,\beta_k$ and $\zeta_k$, we mean the ones given by the continued fraction expansion of $\sqrt{d}$.
+For the following, fix $d\in \Q_{>0}$ such that $d\neq c^2$ for all $c\in \Q$.
+When we refer to $p_k,q_k,\beta_k$ and $\zeta_k$, we mean the ones given by the continued fraction expansion of $\sqrt{d}$.
 In \cite{H-Twosubgroups} we used the fact that the continued fraction expansion of quadratic numbers is periodic.
 Here we need the following stronger statement for $\sqrt{d}$.

-\begin{fact} \cite[Theorem III.1.5]{RS} The continued fraction expansion of $\sqrt{d}$ is of the form $[a_0;\overline{a_1,a_2,\dots,a_2,a_1,2a_0}]$. \end{fact} Let $m$ be the length of the (minimal) period of the continued fraction expansion of $\sqrt{d}$.
-It follows immediately from the periodicity and the definition of the $k$-th complete quotient that for every $l\in \N$
+\begin{fact} \cite[Theorem III.1.5]{RS} The continued fraction expansion of $\sqrt{d}$ is of the form $[a_0;\overline{a_1,a_2,a_3\dots,a_2,a_1,2a_0}]$, where the periodic part without the last term is a palindrome. \end{fact} Let $m$ be the length of the (minimal) period of the continued fraction expansion of $\sqrt{d}$.